stanford-oval/wikidata-workdir/demo/README.md

 ```

 ## Port forward
 Now the server has started in VM, now you can port forward the server locally.
-RUn
+Run
 ```bash
 ssh oval@wikidata-qa.westus2.cloudapp.azure.com -NfL 8400:localhost:8400
 ```

 ## Start Demo
+Now you can start the demo locally.
-Clone this repository and in `demo` directory, run the following with node 12 or 14:
+On your local machine, clone this repository and run the following with node 12 or 14:

 ```bash
 # clone and get to the demo dir